herrwelle/Whats-WhacAMole/README.md

 Once completed, the installer Whats_Setup.exe will be generated in the Output folder (located in the script directory).

+❗ Important Copyright Notice:

+Some audio assets are restricted to non-commercial use only (see CREDITS.txt for details).
+You MUST include CREDITS.txt in all distributed packages to comply with licensing terms.
+For commercial use, replace them with CC0/licensed audio or obtain permission from the original authors.

 📦 Pre-Built Releases
 Download ready-to-play versions for: